Genivia/ugrep/README.md

            %m     the number of matches or matched files.

-           %O     the matching line is output as is (a raw string of bytes).
+           %O     the matching line is output as a raw string of bytes.

-           %o     the match is output as is (a raw string of bytes).
+           %o     the match is output as a raw string of bytes.

            %Q     the matching line as a quoted string, \" and \\ replace " and \.